aelfric/ncfl-livedocs/events/ld.md

 ## Judge Notes and Expectations

-Judges not assigned a round are on standby and must be in the Judges Lounge when rounds are posted for possible substitutions.
+Judges not assigned a round are on standby and must be in the Judges Standby Room when rounds are posted for possible substitutions.

 We are very tight on judges, so please be prepared to judge all five rounds (10 flights) on Saturday.